 The Bank publishes information in both electronic and hardcopy formats, though most access to information is online.
-The Bank's website contains a wide range of information
+The Bank's website contains a wide range of information relating to the Bank's payments system responsibilities.

 Liaison Activity

 The Bank engages with a wide range of stakeholders in Australia and overseas.